varnerlab/CHEME-5760-Decisions-Book/_sources/unit-1-simpledecisions/utilityfunctions.md

 * Each agent has a different utility value at the consumption of 75 units of $x$, indicated as points B, C, D, and E. The agent with the highest value of $\alpha$, Agent 4, has the highest utility value at point E, while the one with the lowest value of $\alpha$, Agent 1, has the lowest utility value at point B.
 * Despite the difference in absolute utility values among the agents, their preferences remain the same.
 For instance, Agent 1 strictly prefers $B\succ{A}$
 , which means that they would choose to consume 75 units instead of 50 units of $x$.
 Similarly, Agent 4 strictly prefers $E\succ{F}$.
-* A linear utility function has constant [constant marginal utility](https://en.wikipedia.org/wiki/Marginal_utility), meaning the satisfaction gained from each additional $x$ remains constant.
+* A linear utility function has constant [constant marginal utility](https://en.wikipedia.org/wiki/Marginal_utility), meaning the satisfaction gained from each additional unit of $x$ remains constant.

 ##### Implementation
 We used the [VLDecisionsPackage.jl](https://github.com/varnerlab/VLDecisionsPackage.jl) to build an instance of the `VLLinearUtilityFunction` utility function model.
-We plot the utility function using the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package..
-The code that produced ({numref}`fig-linear-utility-1d`) is shown below:
+We then plotted the utility function using the `plot` command from the [Plots.jl](https://github.com/JuliaPlots/Plots.jl) package:

 ```{code-block} julia
 :caption: Linear utility function model in Julia